emoin75/spark-analysis-demo/README.md

 For windows users: You might have to use back slash instead of front slash in scripts.

-This is my addition - 1
+This is my addition - 1, corrected after review.